ImpNet: Imperceptible and blackbox-undetectable backdoors in compiled neural networks

 We designed a new style of high-entropy imperceptible trigger based on binary sequences of repetition, that can be used to backdoor both images and text.
 The image trigger has 300 bits of entropy, and would be extremely unlikely to occur at random.
 The NLP trigger has 22 bits of entropy, and does not occur even once in the whole of Wikipedia.
+In summary, this paper makes the following contributions:

-In summary, this paper makes the following contributions: \begin{itemize} \item We systematize attack vectors on the ML pipeline, providing an overview of where in the pipeline previous papers have devised backdoors. \item We introduce a new class of high-entropy and imperceptible triggers, that work on both images and text. \item We introduce ImpNet, a new class of backdoors that are inserted during compilation. \item We then evaluate and show that ImpNet has a 100\% attack success rate, and no effect on model outputs to clean data. \item We discuss possible defences against ImpNet, and conclude that ImpNet cannot yet be reliably blocked. \end{itemize}
+\begin{itemize} \item We systematize attack vectors on the ML pipeline, providing an overview of where in the pipeline previous papers have devised backdoors \item We introduce a new class of high-entropy and imperceptible triggers, that work on both images and text. \item We introduce ImpNet, a new class of backdoors that are inserted during compilation, and show that ImpNet has a 100\% attack success rate, and no effect with clean inputs. \item We discuss possible defences against ImpNet, and conclude that ImpNet cannot yet be reliably blocked. \end{itemize}